We review the good and the bad of Apple Music to see how this 6-year-old streaming service stacks up against the rest of the competition.

 - Choose the music files you want to upload and select Open.
 After they’re imported, you should already be able to see them in your Library.

 Apple Music is a strong option to consider if you’re deciding between streaming services.
 This platform evenly matched with its competitors in terms of pricing and amount of music content.
-It provides decent sound quality and offers a variety of other content like videos and radio.
+It provides great sound quality and offers a variety of other content like videos and radio.

 After using Apple Music quite heavily over several days, I’ve come to realize that if there’s one thing Apple Music is exceptionally good at, it’s music curation.
 Its thoughtful, detailed, and specific playlists struck me the most.
 Competitors have a similar approach as well, but for some reason, the genres don’t feel as fleshed-out as they do on Apple Music.